 DEFINITION: This is specialized professional work providing vocational rehabilitation services to individuals with disabilities.

-An employee in this job provides vocational rehabilitation services to individuals with disabilities using a systematic process and the empowerment model.
-Work involves conducting comprehensive assessments of individual strengths, interests, abilities, and aptitudes to develop and implement individualized employment plans; providing career counseling and training; and delivering job placement services.
-Work includes approving individualized employment plans prepared by lower-level staff and associated expenditures for diagnostic and plan service costs.
-Work may also include developing and coordinating outreach efforts with employers to facilitate the employment of individuals with disabilities.
-Work may also include providing vocational rehabilitation services in a designated geographical area for individuals with blindness identified as their primary disability.
-Work is performed with considerable independence in accordance with all applicable legislation, regulations, policies, and procedures.
+An employee in this job provides vocational rehabilitation services to individuals with disabilities.
+Work involves conducting comprehensive assessments of individual strengths, priorities, concerns, abilities, interests, and aptitudes to develop and implement individualized employment plans; providing career counseling and training; and delivering job placement services.
+Work includes approving associated expenditures for diagnostic and plan service costs.
+Work may also include developing and coordinating outreach efforts with employers to facilitate the employment of individuals with disabilities or providing vocational rehabilitation services in a designated geographical area for individuals with blindness identified as their primary disability.
+Work is performed with considerable independence in accordance with applicable legislation, regulations, policies, and procedures.
 Supervision is provided by a Vocational Rehabilitation Supervisor through progress reports, conferences, and evaluation of case records.

 • Conducts comprehensive assessments of individuals with disabilities to determine eligibility for services, rehabilitation needs, strengths, interests, abilities, and aptitudes.

-• Develops individualized plans for employment based on assessment findings.
+• Develops Individualized Plans for Employment (IPE) with appropriate vocational goals, services, and providers based on assessment findings.

 • Approves assessment and services expenditures associated with individualized employment plans based on individual needs, and forwards expenditure information for the appropriate budgetary approvals.